 Adapting to change is always uncomfortable and stressful.

-While change can sometimes be uncomfortable and stressful, it does not have to be a constant state.
+While change can sometimes be uncomfortable and stressful, it does not have to be.
 Adapting to change involves developing resilience and learning effective coping strategies to manage stress and discomfort.

 Adapting to change is only necessary in major life events

-Embracing change is not always easy, and some individuals may encounter various challenges along the way.
+Embracing change is not always easy, and individuals encounter various challenges along the way.
 Below are some obstacles to adapting to change and practical solutions to overcome them.

 Fear of the unknown